Start9Labs/start-os/ui/README.md

 `npm i`

+Copy `config-sample.json` to new file `config.json`
-In `ui-config.json`, edit the "mocks" section to look like the following:
+In `config.json`, edit the "mocks" section to look like the following:

 ```
 "mocks": {